zofiyaH/trminalcodeinunix/README.md

-TRMINAL.C

-This is a simple C program written for practicing basic terminal commands in Unix/Linux environments.
+This is a simple and beginner-friendly C project designed to help you practice working with the terminal in Unix/Linux environments.

-Description:
-The program demonstrates the use of standard C syntax, including input/output and basic logic.
-It is useful for beginners who want to get familiar with C programming on the command line.

-How to Compile and Run:
-1. Open a terminal in the folder where TRMINAL.C is located.
-2. Compile using: gcc TRMINAL.C -o trminal
-3. Run using: ./trminal

-Requirements:
-- GCC compiler
-- Unix/Linux terminal or Git Bash on Windows

-Notes:
-This project is for learning purposes.
-Feel free to modify it!
+It includes basic input/output operations and simple logic using standard C syntax.

+Great for students or anyone new to:

+Compiling C code with GCC

+Running programs from the terminal

+Understanding how command-line tools work